carbon-data-specification/Customer-Data/website/specs/cdsc-wg1-01/overview.md

 * `electricity` - Has data and/or functionality around utility electric services
 * `natural_gas` - Has data and/or functionality around utility natural gas services
+* `fuel_oil` - Has data and/or functionality around utility fuel oil services
 * `water` - Has data and/or functionality around utility water services

 #### Capabilities <a id="capabilities" href="#capabilities" class="permalink">🔗</a>

-Below is the list of officially supported capabilities by the CDS Customer Data working group:
+Below is the list of supported capabilities in this specification:

+* `coverage` - The Server is providing coverage details

+And here are some other extensions that add capabilities for Servers:

-* `oauth` - See [`cdsc-wg1-02` (TODO)] - How Clients can register with the Server, as well as the primary method for obtaining customer consent
+* `oauth` - See [`cdsc-wg1-02` (TODO)] - How Clients can register with the Server, as well as the primary method for obtaining customer consent to gain customer data access
-* `customer_data` - See [`cdsc-wg1-03` (TODO)] - How Clients can access authorized customer data using standarized API endpoints and formats

-Servers can extend their list of capabilities with other non-CDS functionalities, but they MUST be prefixed with `extension_*`.
-For example, if the utility or entity provides connectivity for smart inverters (e.g. IEEE 1547) and wants to list that as a capability in its metadata, it can include something like `extension_ieee1547` as a capability, so that Clients who know how to interpret that capability can auto-discover it.
+Servers can extend their list of capabilities with other non-CDS functionalities.
+For example, if the utility or entity provides connectivity for smart inverters (e.g. IEEE 1547) and wants to list that as a capability in its metadata, it can include something like `ieee1547` as a capability, so that Clients who know how to interpret that capability can auto-discover it.

 Clients MUST ignore any capabilities they do not recognize.